mieko/mieko.dev/_drafts/2019-10-24-https-by-default.md

      be assumed to mean port 443+TLS by my browser.
 If that fails, attempt 80+plaintext, with appropriate scary warnings in the UI.

 HTTP has vulnerable spots already.
-Assuming HTTPS first closes one of the the last few encrypted gaps we have that matters (*encrypted SNI rant here*).
+If you assume HTTPS first, it closes one of the the last few unencrypted gaps we have that matters (*encrypted SNI rant here*).
 Right now, sites trying to do the *right thing* get an extra round-trip and MITM vector unless they're in HSTS preload.
 Let's fix this.